nico78/fpinscala/PITCHME.md

   }
 ```
 Note:
-still a bit ugly to be using `.get`
+still a bit ugly to be using `.get` plus it needs to know implementation details of Par to compare for equality

 +++
 so `lift` equality comparison to `Par`: